rbjolly/WSL-Config-for-Web-Dev-and-SQL/README.md

 Sample code is included, but no warranty is made about its correctness.
 Use sample code at your own risk.

 # [Ubuntu 20.04 for WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
-The following command summary can be used to get database servers installed and running under Windows Subsytem for Linux.
-Also includes information for getting the web server nginx running.
+The following command summary can be used to get database servers, web servers, and scripting engines installed and running under Windows Subsytem for Linux (WSL) for Ubuntu 20.04.

   ## [Postgres Server](https://www.postgresql.org/):
   The default user for Postgres is `postgres``.